• Skip to primary navigation

 There are also cannabis concentrates, tinctures, topicals, and more – all with slightly different uses and potential benefits.

-When considering trying cannabis as a way to manage anxiety symptoms, read through my guide to cannabis application methods so you can decide which option is right for you.
+When considering cannabis as a way to manage anxiety symptoms, read through my guide to cannabis application methods so you can decide which option is right for you.

 A picture of Emily Kyle's Cannabis Plant